replicatedhq/replicated-field-labs/instruqt/rapid-development-with-replicated/01-intro/assignment.md

 ---
 slug: intro
 id: kuutyxh4oiv4
-type: challenge
+type: step
 title: Intro
 teaser: Introduction to Rapid Development with Replicated
 notes:
 - type: text
   contents: |-
-    This track is composed of several challenges.
-Do not skip any challenge as these build on each other.
+    This lab is composed of several steps.
+Do not skip any step as these build on each other.
-    In this challenge, we introduce the track and check our sandbox environment to make sure we are ready to go.
+    In this step, we introduce the lab and check our sandbox environment to make sure we are ready to go.

     Have fun!
 tabs:
-- title: K3S-VM
-  type: terminal
-  hostname: cluster
 - title: Dev
   type: terminal
   hostname: shell